Easy Equalisation for Beginning your Freediving Journey

 Step 3 Avoid dairy products in the week proceeding your diving

 The general consensus is that dairy products such as milk and icecream result in more mucous production and have a greater tendency to block the sinuses (the air spaces around your nose).
 I have a colleague, Professor Jay Browning who lecturers in biology subjects at Griffith University who after reading this article stated “there is no scientific evidence to date that dairy products cause increased mucous production”.
-In my opinion, I like to play it safe, and avoid this food group at least in the week proceeding your diving.
+You could play it safe and avoid this food group at least in the week proceeding your diving.
+Up to you, especially if you suspect you have an ‘allergy’ to lactose or dairy products.
+That’s another issue entirely.

 Step 4 Try using a sinus wash